fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2022/cs424-fall-2022-syllabus.md

 - Vis critique written report: 10%
 - Participation: 10%

 This course includes three projects to make sure the student is familiar with the main components of visualization and visual analytics systems.
 The projects will balance theory and practice, covering both design and implementation aspects.
 Students will need to present their projects to the class, following the course schedule.
 We will use [GitHub Classroom](https://github.com/uic-cs424) for the projects.
 Also, students will have to present and write a critical evaluation of two different visualizations, from well-known sources.
+Students will be able to work in pairs.
 Detailed instructions will be made available following the evaluation schedule.

 Attendance is important.
 This course includes a class participation grade that will take into consideration the student's contribution to a productive environment, either in the classroom, discord or office hours.
 This is a subjective assessment, and does not mean that the student needs to participate in *every* classroom discussion, but it does mean that they need to actively engage with the instructor or classmates in some capacity (classroom, discord, office hours, emails).